MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### MoveHead - BETA
 Moves Misty's head in one of three axes (tilt, turn, or up-and-down). **Note:** For Misty I, the MoveHead command can only control the up-down movement of Misty's head.

-Arguments:
+Arguments
 * Pitch (double) - Number that determines the up or down movement of Misty's head movement.
 Value range: -5 to 5.
 * Roll (double) - Number that determines the tilt ("ear" to "shoulder") of Misty's head.
 Misty's head will tilt to the left or right.
 Value range: -5 to 5.
 This value is ignored for Misty I.
 * Yaw (double) - Number that determines the turning of Misty's head.
 Misty's head will turn left or right.
 Value range: -5 to 5.
 This value is ignored for Misty I.
 * Velocity (double) - Number that represents speed at which Misty moves her head.
 Value range: 0 to 10.

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### SetHeadPosition - BETA
 Moves Misty's head to a given position along one of three axes (tilt, turn, or up-and-down).

-Arguments:
+Arguments
 * Axis (string) - The axis to change.
 Values are "yaw" (turn), "pitch" (up and down), or "roll" (tilt).
 * Position (double) - The position to move Misty's head along the given axis.
 Value range: -5 to 5.
 * Velocity (double) - The speed of the head movement.
 Value range: 0 to 10.

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ## Beta - Information

-### GetWebsocketHelp - BETA
-Provides a list of available WebSocket data from Misty to which you can subscribe.
-For examples of subscribing to WebSocket data, check out the sample skills in the [MistyCommunity GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills).

-Arguments:
-* None

-Returns:
-* NestedProperties (array) - A list of WebSocket data classes to which you can subscribe.
-These include:
-   * Command information
-   * Sensor data
-   * Battery status
-   * Face detection/recognition information
-   * Position and orientation
-   * Movement updates
-   * Proximity data from time-of-flight sensors

 ### GetBetaHelp - BETA
 Obtains information about a specified beta API command.
 Calling `GetBetaHelp` with no parameters returns a list of all the beta API commands that are available.

-Arguments:
+Arguments
 * A beta command name in "Api.<CommandName>" format, e.g.: "Api.SetHeadPosition".
 If no command name is specified, `GetBetaHelp` returns a list of all the beta API commands.

-Returns:
+Returns
 * Result (string) - A string containing the requested help information.